 The Archer City Story Center is an arts education community.
-We train storytellers of all kinds.
-Headquartered in the historic Spur Hotel, we host workshops for high school students, community members, and professionals.
+Headquartered in the historic Spur Hotel, we host the Young Writer Workshop, a program for regional high school students.

-We believe the tools for developing storytellers always involve a process and a community.
+We train storytellers.
+Stories are what connect us all at the foundational level.
+It's a two-way conversation, and so, we build a creative process and community here.
 We are a table of equals, where everyone is both student and teacher.

 In its new life, the 230-seat theater quickly became a leader in North Texas and beyond as a listening and live performance venue as well as a gathering spot for the arts.
 For generations, the Royal Theater has been more than the symbol of an iconic book and movie.
 It has been the soul of the town, a place for the community to gather with, as McMurtry once said, "something to do."

 The Royal Theater and the restored 1928 Spur Hotel anchor our campus, in this walkable town, visited year-round by book and movie enthusiasts.
-Many of them come to visit Booked Up, a legendary used book store filled with nearly 200,000 titles curated by owner Larry McMurtry, who opened the shop in Washington D.C. in 1971.
-After adding additional shops in Houston, Dallas, and Tuscon, rising rents drove him to consolidate to one famous store in Archer City.
-Travelers also come for the collections of history found in the Archer County Museum.
+Many of them come to visit Booked Up, a legendary used book store filled with nearly 200,000 titles curated by owner Larry McMurtry.

 CONTACT US for information about attending or hosting a workshop at the Spur Hotel.